|

 lead singer of The Mars Volta.
 However, another band that might have been a major

-influence is Muse.
+Muse.
 During the set,

 the band performed a collection of songs taken from the albums